What's the difference between CE Level 1 and Level 2 Armor?

 For example, the joint protectors we sell on our website are certified EN 1621-1:2012 by SAS-TEC (the German manufacturer), meaning they are motorcyclists’ protective clothing against mechanical impact.
 But more important is the performance level, 1 or 2.
 Level 2 can absorb double the impact that level 1 does, so it’s always ideal.

 If you want to get into the numbers, here is how the transmitted force (what you’ll feel) is calculated for each level when comparing S/E/K/H protectors certified under EN 1621-1:2012—

-CE Level 1 protectors: The maximum transmitted force must be below 18 kN, and no single value shall exceed 24 kN
+CE Level 1 joint protectors: The mean value for transmitted force must be below 35 kN

-CE Level 2 protectors: The maximum transmitted force must be below 9 kN, and no single value shall exceed 12 kN.
+CE Level 2 joint protectors: The mean value for transmitted force must be below 20 kN.